+The second way of controlling body in coffee is the one that most people have control over, the method of brewing.
 As I said above, body in a cup of coffee comes from the thicker particles, clarity comes from removing those particles.
-So the thicker the filter the higher the clarity and the lower the body.
+So the thicker the filter that is used, the higher the clarity and the lower the body.
 For example, a French Press which uses a mesh strainer with (relatively) quite large holes allows larger particles to pass through.
 You’ll notice the sediment of fine coffee in the bottom of your cup.

 |Lets everything through|

 |Examples||French Press, Able Kone|

 |A balance, lets finer particles through and not thicker particles|